Popular Front (Spain): Foundation and the manifesto of the Popular Front

-The Popular Front was formed in 1936 by a coalition of left-wing republican parties.
+The Popular Front was formed in 1936 by a coalition of left-wing and republican parties.
 The Popular Front's founding manifesto condemned the actions of the conservative-led government, demanding the release of political prisoners detained after November 1933, the re-hiring of state employees who had been suspended, fired, or transferred "without due process or for reasons of political persecution", it proposed establishing a judiciary independent from government control, the investigation and prosecution of acts of unwarranted violence by police, and revision of the Law of Public Order to protect the rights of citizens against arbitrary power.
 The manifesto stressed political moderation against radicalism.

 The manifesto advocated a moderate left-leaning economic policy that rejected the idea of nationalization of land and instead supported the provision of state economic assistance to agriculture, a new progressive tenancy law, and promotion of collective forms of production.
 It supported protectionist measures to defend national industry, encouraged state research to assist national industry, promised protection of small businesses, major expansion of public works, and progressive tax reform.
 The manifesto declared the Popular Front's opposition to class-based society, stating "The Republic conceived of by the Republican parties is not a Republic dominated by social or economic class interests, but a regime of democratic liberty..." but it promised the restoration of certain economic policies of the 1931–33 Spanish government, including increased wages for farmworkers.

+It repeatedly stated the opposition of the republican parties to some pretensions of the working-class parties, thus making clear points of disagreement.

 The manifesto promised the restoration of legislation guaranteeing regional autonomy that was revoked by the conservative-led government.